DevExpress-Examples/asp-net-web-forms-grid-emulate-command-button-functionality/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4664/)**
 <!-- run online end -->

 This example demonstrates how to add custom buttons to a templated column and configure the grid's cell edit functionality based on the edit mode.
-You can choose the edit mode from the combo box editor.
+You can choose the edit mode in the combo box editor.

 ![Emulate Command Buttons](commandButtons.png)

 ## Overview

-1. Specify a column' [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property and add custom **New**, **Edit**, and **Delete** buttons to the template.
-For **Edit** and **Delete** buttons, handle their server-side `Init` events to access the button's template container and get the container's visible index.
-For all buttons, handle their client-side `Click` events and call a corresponding grid's method to edit data.
+1. Specify a column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property and add custom **New**, **Edit**, and **Delete** buttons to the template.
+For **Edit** and **Delete** buttons, handle their server-side `Init` events to access a button's template container and get the container's visible index.
+For all buttons, handle their client-side `Click` events and call the corresponding grid's method to edit data.

     ```aspx
     <dx:GridViewDataColumn Caption="Commands">